alexanghh/mat2-web/README.md

 Keep in mind that this is a beta version, don't rely on it for anything serious, yet.

+# Demo instance

+There is a demo instance deployed a [mat2-web.dustri.org](https://mat2-web.dustri.org).
+Please don't upload any sensitive files on it.

 # How to deploy it?

 Since mat2 isn't available in debian stable yet, you might want to add this to